-Arsene Wenger Childhood Story Plus Untold Biography Facts –Arsene Wenger Vs Alex Ferguson (Similarities and Fights).
+Arsene Wenger Vs Alex Ferguson (Similarities and Fights):

-Wenger’s rivalry with Manchester united manager Alex Ferguson is legendary but it all reached a crescendo when Wenger allegedly threw a pizza at Sir Alex in the tunnel post-match.
-“Pizzagate” happened at Old Trafford on October 2004, where United ended Arsenal’s 49-games unbeaten run.
+Wenger’s rivalry with Manchester United manager Alex Ferguson is legendary but it all reached a crescendo when Wenger allegedly threw a pizza at Sir Alex in the tunnel post-match.
+“Pizzagate” happened at Old Trafford in October 2004, where United ended Arsenal’s 49-games unbeaten run.

-Arsene Wenger Childhood Story Plus Untold Biography Facts –Managed Arsenal’s Undefeated League Season.
+Arsene Wenger Biography -Managed Arsenal’s Undefeated League Season:

 A very inspiring fact about Wenger is that he managed Arsenal to an undefeated league season.